-LAMA2-CMD is caused by two mutations in the LAMA2 (laminin alpha 2) gene which produces merosin, one of the laminin proteins.
-Merosin makes up part of the extracellular matrix of the muscle cell membrane.
-The extracellular matrix forms the outside environment around the muscle cell.
-It performs critical functions by supporting muscle cell stability and regeneration while allowing the muscle cell to adhere to the matrix.
-Laminins plays a major role in binding itself and other proteins together not only in the extracellular matrix but also to the muscle cell membrane.
-Laminins help to maintain muscle fiber stability.
+LAMA2-RD is caused by two mutations in the LAMA2 (laminin alpha 2) gene which codes for the production of the protein, merosin.
+This protein is part of the extracellular matrix (ECM) of the muscle cell membrane.
+Merosin supports muscle cell stability and regeneration while allowing the muscle cell to adhere to the ECM.
+Laminins plays a major role in binding other proteins together, not only in the ECM but also to the muscle cell membrane.
+Laminins help maintain muscle fiber stability.

-Those with partial merosin deficiency may have later or milder onset (late childhood/early adulthood).
-Symptoms may be milder with some affected individuals able to walk into adulthood.
+Those with partial merosin deficiency may develop milder symptoms later in life, with some affected individuals retaining ambulation into adulthood.

-White matter abnormalities in MRI images of the brain can be present across the LAMA2-CMD spectrum and some affected individuals will develop seizures.
+White matter abnormalities on brain MRI is typically present across the LAMA2-RD spectrum, and approximately 30% of affected individuals will develop seizures.

 Inheritance and Genetic Testing

-LAMA2-CMD is inherited in an autosomal recessive fashion, meaning there must be two pathogenic mutations present to cause symptoms.
-These mutations may be inherited from each parent, or may be denovo (spontaneous).
-Because the LAMA2 gene is quite large and researchers are still working to fully map it, it is not uncommon for affected individuals to only have had one of the two mutations identified through genetic testing.
-One identified mutation along with identifiable physical characteristics, elevated CK, white matter changes, and partial or absence of merosin on muscle or skin biopsy can lead to a confirmed diagnosis of LAMA2-CMD.
+LAMA2-RD is inherited in an autosomal recessive fashion, meaning there must be two pathogenic mutations present to cause symptoms.
+Mutations may be inherited from each parent, or may be denovo (spontaneous).
+Because the LAMA2 gene is quite large, it is not uncommon for only one of the two mutations to be identified with standard genetic testing.
+One pathogenic mutation, along with clinical characeristics, elevated CK, white matter changes, and partial or complete absence of merosin on muscle or skin biopsy can confirm a diagnosis of LAMA2-RD.